Bill for Phone Encounters and Portal Messages

 The Electronic Encounter Form displays all diagnoses and procedure codes from items the clinician selected on the phone note.
 They will typically select a visit code manually.

-For a telemedicine visit, you might select a -95 code for a live audio and video E&M visit.
+Your practice can configure what encounter codes appear on the Bill window.
+For example, for a telemedicine visit you might select a -95 code for a live audio and video E&M visit.
 For a phone-only visit, you might use time based codes 99441-99443.
+PCC does not recommend specific codes, you should check your CPT manual and consult with your payors for billing requirements.

 Update Units and Diagnosis Linking and Make the Visit Ready for Billing